-For the 6th consecutive year, Linda Huguelet, co-leader of the Chattanooga Multiple Myeloma Networking Group, is joining over 20,000 hematologists and healthcare professionals from around the world at the 60th American Society of Hematology Annual Meeting and Exposition in San Diego, Ca. Dec.
-1-3.
-Ms. Huguelet was selected by the International Myeloma Foundation from over 150 support group leaders in the United States.
-She will be one of 12 support group leaders on the IMF’s team this year.
+For the 4th year, Linda Huguelet, co-leader of the Chattanooga Multiple Myeloma Networking Group is joining over 25,000 hematologists and healthcare professionals from around the world at the 58th American Society of Hematology Annual Meeting and Exposition in San Diego on Dec.
+2-5.

-While at the conference, Ms. Huguelet is being brought up-to-date on the latest research, therapies, and tools available to myeloma patients.
-In turn, she is reporting the news to patients back home, using social media tools like blogs, Twitter, and video.
-You can follow her on Twitter at @LindaMYELOMA.
+While at the conference, Ms. Huguelet will be brought up-to-date on the latest research, therapies, and tools available to myeloma patients.
+In turn, she will report the news to patients back home, using social media tools like blogs, Twitter, and video.
+You can follow on Twitter Linda at @IMFlindaMYELOMA.

-The IMF is the oldest and largest organization dedicated to improving the life and care of myeloma patients around the world.
 Myeloma, also called multiple myeloma, is a cancer of cells in the bone marrow that affects production of red cells, white cells and stem cells and can damage bone.
-It’s currently incurable and is being contracted by an increasing number of people and is particularly affecting younger people.
+It’s currently incurable and is being contracted by an increasing number of people and is particularly affecting younger people, officials said.

 Ms. Huguelet, a Signal Mountain resident, who was diagnosed with myeloma in 2010 at the age of 46, typically follows news from medical conferences online on the IMF website, said, “The amount of research taking place is so encouraging and there are many emerging new treatments under development.
 To many people, research is a pretty dry subject, but its progress is very personal to me.”

 "She will pass along news about all the encouraging research taking place when the Chattanooga Multiple Myeloma Networking Group meets after the first of the year," officials said.